Zennoon/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 from task 2.
 For every character in s, it checks if it is found in accept, using _strchr.
 If it is in accept, it returns a pointer to that character.
 After checking each character, if no match is found, it returns NULL.

+5-strstr.c: This function searches a string for another string.
+If found, it returns a pointer to the substring that matches the search string.
+Here, we use _strlen to find the length of the searched and the searched for strings to help with the looping and avoid segmentation fault.
+For each character, we check if the next len_ndl character (if they match with needle) using _strncmp.

+7-print_chessboard.c: Pretty straightforward.
+The function uses two for loops, one of which is nested inside another, to print the elements of a 2D 8*8 array in chessboard format.